laminlabs/lamindb/README.md

 artifact.describe()
 ```

-Now you know which schema the dataset satisfies.
 You can filter for datasets by schema and then launch distributed queries and batch loading.

 ### Lakehouse beyond tables

-To validate an `AnnData` with a built-in `schema` call:
+To validate an `AnnData` with built-in schema `ensembl_gene_ids_and_valid_features_in_obs`, call:

 ```python
 import anndata as ad